rootdnh/blog-api-node/README.md

 <a href="https://github.com/rootdnh/blog-frontend-react">Here is the Frontend </a>

+(under development)

 # Steps to run

-If you don't use linux OS remove the "sudo"

-* Create postgres image in docker (duplicate this for dev version)
+* Create postgres container in docker (duplicate this for dev version)

 ```
 sudo docker run --name blog-api-node \